 Josh Fine - Councilman

-In November 2014, Josh was elected to a three year term on the Borough Council beginning on January 1, 2015.
-Josh serves as the Council Chair for the Finance Committee.
+In November 2014, Josh was elected to a three year term on the Borough Council that began on January 1, 2015.

 From 2015 through 2016, Josh served as Chair for the Health and Human Services Committee, and was the Council liaison to the Board of Health, Commission for Universal Access, Community Food Pantry, Housing Authority, Human Relations Commission, Mayor's Wellness Campaign and Public Library.